 Most broken bones heal without any problems.
-After initial treatment, usually new bone tissue forms and connects the broken bone pieces together.
-However, in some patients some fractures do not heal despite medical treatment.
+After the initial treatment, usually new bone tissue forms and connects the broken bone pieces together.
+However, in some patients certain fractures do not heal despite medical treatment.
 A non-union fracture, also known as a non-healing fracture, occurs when a broken or fractured bone does not heal in the expected period of time.

 The expected healing time for each bone can vary - for example, the forearm bones are expected to fully heal in 3-4 months, whereas the thigh bone can take anywhere from 6-12 months.
 In general, we consider the possibility of a non-union fracture if there is no sign of healing around 6-9 months after the fracture occurs.

 Non-unions usually become painful when they become unstable.
 This means that there is an issue with either the new bone tissue which is forming or the surgical metalwork which was inserted during the operation.

 Treatment of nonunion fractures is complex and depends on what is causing the lack of bone healing.

 The surgery may involve removal of infected tissue, or we may need to stablilize the fracture or we may need to stimulate bone growth surgically.
 During your consultation with Mr Matija Krkovic, you will be explained in detail what the surgery will involve and which method in particular has been chosen to treat your nonunion fracture.